zaszi/ansible-role-common/README.md

 ## Requirements

+To install Arch Linux packages, this role relies on the pacman module of the community general collection.
+Install it with `ansible-galaxy collection install community.general`.

-This role requires the `ansible-aur` module for installing AUR packages on hosts.
+Requires the `ansible-aur` module for installing AUR packages on hosts.
 See the [ansible-aur](https://github.com/kewlfft/ansible-aur) repository for installation instructions.

 ## Role Variables